tommyyNUS/ISA-IPA-2020-03-21-IS01PT-GRP-Etika-SARA_AirbnbAgent/README.md

 For Mac: "source env/bin/activate"
 For Windows: "env\Scripts\activate"

 **Step 3**.
+In the command prompt/terminal CD to the project folder "<your-file-path>/ISA-IPA-2020-03-21-IS01PT-GRP-Etika-SARA_AirbnbAgent/SystemCode”.
 Enter "pip install -r requirements.txt" OR "pip3 install -r requirements.txt".
 This will install all the required dependencies.

 **Step 4**.
 Once installation is complete, enter " flask run".
 This will deploy your server locally on your pc.